Puti Tipene Watene: Rugby league

-Local politics
+Politics

 Watene was politically active and during the 1951 waterfront dispute he toured the districts on behalf of the New Zealand Waterside Workers’ Union, urging Māori not to work as strike breakers.

 In 1953 he was elected to the Mount Wellington Borough Council.
 He served until 1956, after which Mt Wellington named a street, Watene Road, after him.

 He moved to Petone in 1956, working as a hostel manager and industrial welfare officer, and between 1962 and 1965 he served on the Petone Borough Council.

 Watene also served on the New Zealand Māori Council.

 Member of Parliament

-A member of the New Zealand Labour Party, Watene had served on the national executive for six years before being elected as the Member of Parliament for Eastern Maori in November 1963, following the retirement of Ratana MP Tiaki Omana.
-As a Mormon, Watene's election broke the Ratana stranglehold on the Māori seats.
+A member of the New Zealand Labour Party, Watene had served on the national executive for six years before being elected as the Member of Parliament for Eastern Maori in November 1963, following the retirement of Rātana MP Tiaki Omana.
+As a Mormon, Watene's election broke the Rātana stranglehold on the Māori seats.

 He was re-elected in 1966, but on 14 June 1967 suffered a heart attack and died in Parliament Buildings during a Maori Affairs Committee meeting.